Skip To Main Content

 Notes: Data are LSM (SE); MMRM analysis (40 weeks), mITT population (efficacy analysis set).

-**p<.0001 vs placebo at 40 weeks.
+**p<.0001 vs placebo at 40 weeks, not controlled by type 1 error.

+Figure 2.
 SURPASS-2: Daily Mean, Premeal Daily Mean, and 2-h Postmeal Daily Mean SMBG Change From Baseline at 40 Weeks Using mITT – Efficacy Analysis Set3

 Abbreviations: LSM = least squares mean; mITT = modified intention-to-treat; MMRM = mixed-effects model for repeated measures; SMBG = self-monitored blood glucose.